A short proof of cuplength estimates on Lagrangian intersections: Spectral invariants

 \subsection{The Lagrangian spectral invariants}

 In this subsection we briefly recall the construction of Lagrangian spectral invariants for Hamiltonian diffeomorphism mainly following Oh~\cite{Oh1,Oh2}, see also~\cite{MVZ,Oh3}.
-Denote $\cH_{ac}$ the set of Hamiltonians $H\in C^\infty([0,1]\times T^*M)$ which are asymtotically constant at infinity.
+Denote $\cH_{ac}$ the set of Hamiltonians $H\in C^\infty([0,1]\times T^*M)$ which are asymptotically constant at infinity.

 For $H\in \cH_{ac}$, the action functional is defined as

 on the space of paths in $T^*M$

 Set $L=\varphi_H^1(O_M)$.
 We define the \textit{Lagrangian action spectrum} of $H$ on $T^*M$ by